biopragmatics/oquat/docs/invalids/prefix/eccode.md

 ## `go`: Gene Ontology

-Identifiers for this prefix are given incorrectly correctly in `go`.
+Identifiers for this prefix are given incorrectly in `go`.
+See the [GitHub repository](https://github.com/geneontology/go-ontology).

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                   |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|